HOW DO I ENROLL IN A PART D PLAN?

 What is the donut hole?

 For generic drugs, Medicare will help pay part of the cost while you are in the donut hole.
 For brand-name prescription drugs, you’ll pay no more than 25% of the plan’s cost.
-Once total costs reach a certain amount ($5,100 in 2019), you will exit the gap.
-After the gap, you enter the “catastrophic coverage” stage and you’ll pay no more than 5% of your drug costs for the rest of the year.
+Once total costs reach a certain amount ($6,350 in 2020), you will exit the gap.
+After the gap, you enter the “catastrophic coverage” stage and you’ll pay lower copays for the rest of the year.

 the donut hole explained